mohammed-io/react-native-onboard/README.md

 Place the `OnboardFlow` component anywhere in your app.
 It will automatically take up the entire screen.
 Three default behaviors are offered (`fullscreen`, `bottom-sheet`, and `inline`) and can be changed by through the `type` property.
-To change the default behavior, see the [docs on supported props](https://docs.frigade.com/).

 ```jsx
 import { OnboardFlow } from 'react-native-onboard';